clue/phar-composer/README.md

 ## Usage

-Once clue/phar-composer is [installed](#install), you can simply invoke it via command line like this:
+Once clue/phar-composer is [installed](#install), you can use it via command line like this.

+### phar-composer build

+The `build` command can be used to build an executable single-file phar (php archive) for any project managed by composer:

 ```bash
 $ phar-composer build ~/path/to/your/project